jsntv200/redant-home/_posts/2018-03-27-ato-gets-sharp-on-rnd-tax-refunds-for-software-development.md

 - marketing
 - strategy
 author: Ben Still
-description: R&D grants can help offset the cost of development.
+content_sidebar: R&D grants can help offset the cost of development.
 But you need to make sure you're actually innovating.
 keywords: research and development grants
 image_small: "/assets/uploads/2013/milo-closeup-small.jpg"
 image: "/assets/uploads/2012/m-lo-small.jpg"
-excerpt_short: R&D grants can help offset the cost of development.
+description: R&D grants can help offset the cost of development.
 But you need to make sure you're actually innovating.
 tags:
 - Innovation